Beverly Hills Laser Skin Resurfacing

 For the first week or so, your main obligation will be to timely replace the bandages or medicating substances on the area that was treated.
 It is not normal that your skin will be healed at this time – instead, it will be prone to redness, and in many cases, crusting from dried blood.

 Red and pink appearance of your skin will remain for a few weeks after your surgery.
 In some cases, this can be concealed with makeup, but many patients do report that their healing skin reacts negatively to their makeup products.

 Until your skin is healed, your most important instruction will be to keep it away from the sun.
 A difficult task in Beverly Hills, but it is crucial.
 Your skin has already been burned – in a sense – and increased sun exposure can further damage your skin.
 If the sun is unavoidable, be sure to apply SPF 15 or higher and do your best to shade your face.

 What to Expect in Your Skin’s New Appearance

 While it can take months for the final result to surface, most patients report smoother, more youthful appearing and feeling skin.
 These results will last a long time, but they will not be lifelong.*

 This treatment does not possess the ability to stop the signs of aging, and eventually, your natural face movements from eating, speaking, and laughing will begin again to show.

 The best way to prolong these natural effects is to avoid sun exposure and use as directed your skin-maintaining prescriptions given to your by your surgeon.
 These, like many other procedures, can be repeated if desired or if necessary.

-To schedule your free consultation with our renowned,
+free consultation with our renowned,

 Dr. Aboolian, call (310) 905-8702 today!